kubernetes/community/contributors/devel/conformance-tests.md

 To promote a testcase to the conformance test suite, the following steps must be taken:
-- as a prerequisite, the test case is already part of e2e and is not flaky
+- the test case must already be a part of e2e, and demonstrated to be not flaky ([citation needed] @spiffxp how do we demonstrate the test isn't flaky)
 - the testcase must use the `framework.ConformanceIt()` function rather than the `framework.It()` function
 - the testcase must include a comment immediately before the